How To Set Up Debian Linux Internet Servers

 The port forwarding feature of a router can also be used to forward different types of Internet traffic to your server or to different devices.
 For example, if you were going to set up your Debian server as an e-mail server, you'd want to but in a second entry to forward port 25 (the SMTP port) traffic to your Debian server.

 Setting Up An IP Cam

 Another example would be to set up an IP camera (also referred to as a network camera) at your home that could be viewed from anywhere on the Internet (or made a part of the Web pages on your Web server).
-Note that an IP camera is not the same as a typical "Web cam" that connects to a computer.
-An IP camera is a stand-alone device that contains it's own internal Web server.
+Note that an IP camera is not the same as a typical "Web cam" that connects to a computer via a USB cable.
+An IP camera is a stand-alone device with a network (RJ-45 or wireless) connection that contains it's own internal Web server.
 As such it acts like a stand-alone server.

 IP cameras used to costs hundreds of dollars (and the high-end models still do).
 However, you can now get a low-end IP cam like the

-Trendnet TV-IP100for around $85.
+Trendnet TV-IP110for around $80.
 Setting up one of these units for Internet viewing is pretty easy.

 Because these cameras are self-contained Web servers, they are set to "listen" for requests on port 80 by default.
 However, port 80 is already being used by our Web server so we need to change that.
 This is easy to do because we have to go into the Configuration/Network setup menu in the camera in order to change the IP address anyway.

 Note that in the above camera configuration page we set the IP address to 192.168.1.40 and set the port the camera should listen on to 8080.
 (You can use your own values of course.)
 Also note that this camera supports Easy DNS dynamic DNS registrations should you not have your own Web server.
 (More on dynamic DNS on the on the DNS page.)

 Next, we set the cable/DSL router to route port 8080 traffic to the IP camera.